alexdiwa/cocobuds/README.md

 ## Design Documentation ##

-### IN PROGRESS: Design process ###
+### Design process ###

 Our design process comprised of several steps:

-**EXPAND ON AND ACTUALLY ANSWER THE QNs**

 1. Brainstorming ideas for our app and defining the problem we wanted to solve.
 We started by thinking about apps that we'd like to use ourselves.
 2. Brainstorming solutions: what kind of app could address the needs we're looking for?
 What would it look like?
 What other apps are there that are similar?
+What do they lack?
 3. Translate these thoughts into a user flow diagram and wireframes for desktop and mobile.
 4. Translate the wireframes into an Entity Relationship Diagram that captures all the necessary tables we'll need to store our data in.
 5. While the we begin agile development of our app, concurrently work on moodboarding and thinking about style details of the front end.